djaessel/how_to_program/README.md

 This ensures that you only get the beginner tasks with standard info
 Later on you can also access more advanced tasks or advanced info for beginner tasks

+> You can access all tutorials as well as practicing tasks through this program!